lumen-oss/lumen-oss.github.io/docs/tutorial/07-code-hygiene.md

 ## Formatting with `stylua`

 `stylua` is a Lua code formatter that can automatically format your Lua code to a consistent style.
-It's highly recommended to use `stylua` to ensure that your code is consisent across the board.
+Lux vendors `stylua` and provides a command to format your Lua files:

 ```sh
 lx fmt
 ```

-`lx fmt` will format all Lua files in your project to the style defined in your [`.stylua.toml`](https://github.com/JohnnyMorganz/StyLua?tab=readme-ov-file#options) file, defined in the project root.
+Doing so will format according to your [`.stylua.toml`](https://github.com/JohnnyMorganz/StyLua?tab=readme-ov-file#options) file, defined in the project root.
 Otherwise, it will use the default style.